Modern Digital Banking: 6 Ways To Drive Engagement With Contextual Vouchers

 The events of the past year have caused a monumental shift from physical to digital, rapidly increasing online customer adoption.
 Encouraged by lockdowns and stay-at-home orders, people all over the world formed new habits, shopping for all kinds of products and services digitally.
 For companies in any industry, extreme customer-centricity is becoming a top-priority to adapt to a post-pandemic world and keep up with changing demands for innovation, creativity, and technological aptitudes in an ever-competitive environment, like the banking and financial services.

-Digital banking trends in 2021: automation, personalization, flawless UX, and empathy.
+Modern Digital Banking Trends: automation, personalization, flawless UX, and empathy.

 Fintech companies and traditional financial service players are ideally positioned to take a role in this evolution.
 Not only do they have the technical capabilities to provide excellent user experiences, but also they have access to valuable financial transaction data allowing excellent customer segmentation.
 There are several ways in which banks can leverage these technological advancements to engage with customers and drive brand awareness among consumers.
 Using contextual, action-triggered vouchers, coupons, and 3rd party promo codes can provide an additional competitive edge, add empathy to traditionally formal banking services, and offer an easy online payment solution for the unbanked while increasing payment security.

 Now let's look at 6 specific ways to leverage vouchers to modernize the digital banking strategy.